f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Controller Configuration Options
 =======================================

 Once the minimum parameters have been setup, you can go back and review or edit various settings for the system controllers.
 Below is a review of the current webUI options that are available with the system controller F5OS configuration.
-Other options are available within the F5OS chassis partition interfaces, and are covered in a later section.
+Other options are available within the F5OS chassis partition interfaces and are covered in a later section.

 -----------------------------------------
 Network Settings -> Management Interfaces